Susannah Hornebolt: Jane Seymour's household

-She then came to England with her parents, Gerard and Margaret Hornebolt, in 1522 and was a gentlewoman attendant to Jane Seymour and an artist for Henry VIII's court.
+She then came to England with her parents, Gerard and Margaret Hornebolt, in 1522 (allegedly, she is only confirmed in England in 1528) and was a gentlewoman attendant to Jane Seymour and an artist for Henry VIII's court.
 Jane Seymour died in 1537.

 Marriage to Parker

 Around 1525 or 1526 she was married to John Parker (c.
-1493/4-September 1537), who was for Henry VIII a Keeper of the Palace of Westminster, Yeoman of the King's Crossbows, and later Yeoman of the King's Robes.
+1493/4 September 1537), who was for Henry VIII a Keeper of the Palace of Westminster, Yeoman of the King's Crossbows, and later Yeoman of the King's Robes.
 He had houses at King's Langley in Hertfordshire and Fulham in London.
 Henry VIII gave the "gentlewoman of the court" and her husband a gilt cup with cover and gilt spoons for the 1532 and 1533 New Years.
 In 1534 miniature portraits were made of them by Hans Holbein the Younger, which may be titled A Court Official of King Henry VIII and his wife and held in Vienna's Kunsthistorisches Museum.
 They had no children.
 Parker died in 1537.
-With the loss of both Jane Seymour and her husband, she lost her means of support. and by 1538 had "serious financial difficulties."
+With the loss of both Jane Seymour and her husband, she lost her means of support and by 1538 had "serious financial difficulties."